Odette Dynasty O’Hara

 Sabrina: Right.

-Michael: And that, that’s the message that I want more than anything for my character to represent is an idea that who we are means much more than what we wear or how we look.
-It’s what you bring into this world and how are you going to make a difference with it.
+Michael: And that, that’s the message that I want, more than anything, for my character to represent, is an idea that who we are means much more than what we wear or how we look.
+It’s what do you bring into this world, and how are you going to make a difference [unclear]?

 Sabrina: I love that.
 Oh my gosh.

-Michael: Of course.
-And it’s great ’cause like we did, for dance, we did Swan Princess quite a few times.
+Sabrina: Of course.
+And it’s great ’cause, like, we did… um, for dance, we did Swan Princess quite a few times.

 Michael: Really?

-Sabrina: When I was little yeah.
-So like I know that movie.
-That’s so cool.
+Sabrina: So, like, I know that movie.
+[Laughs] That’s so cool.

-Sabrina: There are a lot of terms for types and styles of drag: drag queen, drag king, to glamour queen, male impersonator, comedy queen, bearded queen, queer artist, bio-queen, camp queen, among others.
-So many.
+Sabrina: [Laughs] There are a lot of terms for types and styles of drag, drag queen, drag king, to glamor queen, male impersonator, comedy queen, bearded queen, queer artist, bioqueen, camp queen, among others.
+So, many.
 Are there particular labels you would use to characterize your drag?
-What kind of drag do you do and what is your style?
+What kind of drag do you do, and what is your style?

 Sabrina: Yeah.

-Michael: But for me personally I competed in the Miss Gay America network and circuit, thus I am the current reigning Miss Gay Illinois.
+Michael: But for me, personally, I, I competed in the Miss Gay America network and circuit.
+Thus, I am the current reigning Miss Gay Illinois.

-Michael: Thanks.
+Michael: Yeah, thanks.
 I get a lot of them.

 Sabrina: Okay.